tomviljo/levelshifter/FILE_FORMAT.md

 Byte 0: BITPLANES: Number of bitplanes (between 1 and 5).
 ```

-The color data is an array of 2^BITPLANES colors, where a color consists of three single-byte integers:
+The color data is an array of 2 ^ BITPLANES colors, where a color consists of three single-byte integers:

 ```
 Byte 0: RED:   Red channel.